SEATTLE EMPLOYMENT LAW ATTORNEYSRequest your consultation

 Contact a Seattle Employment Lawyer Today

 The attorneys at Zoldan Law Group PLLC have years of experience helping workers protect, exercise and defend their rights.
 If you need a lawyer to review legal documents at a prospective job before signing, please contact us for assistance.
 We can read any employment documents that come your way, as well as counsel you in how to protect your legal entitlements as an employee, now and in the future.
 Should you need to file a contract dispute against your employer or a business partner, our attorneys can also help.
-Call (480) 442-3410 for a free consultation to discuss your specific problem or concern.
-Initial consultations with us in Seattle are free.
+Call (480) 442-3410 for a consultation to discuss your specific problem or concern.